wpswings/track-orders-for-woocommerce/README.txt

 >**Note**: Get [**Track Orders For WooCommerce Pro**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-pro)

 ⭐⭐⭐⭐⭐ – Excellent plugin and support
-The plugin is very useful and support is quite helpful.
-Definitely recommend.
+The plugin is very useful, and the support is quite helpful.
+Recommend.
 Kudos to the team!  (@stevecaloo)

 === ❤️‍  SUPPORT ===